Liza Minnelli: Later career

 On December 14, 2004, Minnelli made her first appearance in the UK after a long absence, performing as a special guest at the annual Royal Variety Performance.
 The performance was presented by the BBC, and was attended by Charles, Prince of Wales.
-It was staged at the London Coliseum, celebrating both its centenary year and the theatre's re-opening after an extensive 4 year restoration.
+It was staged at the London Coliseum, celebrating both its centenary year and the theatre's re-opening after an extensive four-year restoration.

 In 2005, Minnelli made her first film appearance in more than 15 years, in The Oh in Ohio.

 In September 2006, Minnelli made a guest appearance on the long-running drama Law & Order: Criminal Intent in "Masquerade", a Halloween-themed episode, broadcast on October 31, 2006.

 Minnelli also completed guest vocals on My Chemical Romance's 2006 concept album The Black Parade, portraying "Mother War", a dark conception of the main character's mother in the song "Mama".

 In 2007, it was announced that Minnelli was working on an album in tribute to Kay Thompson.
 This turned into Minnelli's return to Broadway in a new solo concert at the Palace Theatre titled Liza's at The Palace...!, which ran from December 3, 2008, through January 4, 2009.
 In her second act, she performed a series of numbers created by Thompson.

-Minnelli was a character in the Australian musical The Boy from Oz (a biography of her first husband) starring Hugh Jackman.
+Minnelli was a character in the Australian musical The Boy from Oz (a biography of her first husband, Peter Allen) starring Hugh Jackman.
 In the show's Broadway production, she was portrayed by Stephanie J. Block.
-In October 2009, Minnelli toured Australia, and appeared on Australian Idol as a mentor and guest judge.
+In October 2009, Minnelli toured Australia and appeared on Australian Idol as a mentor and guest judge.
 Minnelli made a cameo appearance in the May 2010 release of Sex and the City 2, in which she covered Beyoncé's hit "Single Ladies (Put a Ring on It)" and Cole Porter's "Ev'ry Time We Say Goodbye".
 She made a starring appearance in December 2010 in The Apprentice.

 Also in 2010, Minnelli released an album of a number of American standards "unplugged" with long-time collaborator Billy Stritch, showing a sultrier and softer, more interpretive side to her artistry.
 The songs are said to have been recorded several years prior and later released as the album Confessions.

 On June 14, 2012, Minnelli headlined at Hampton Court Palace Festival.
 On May 9, 2014, Minnelli had a guest appearance on Cher's Dressed to Kill Tour in Brooklyn, performing "Girls Just Want to Have Fun" with Cyndi Lauper and Rosie O'Donnell.

+In 2024, Minnelli announced her plans to release her memoir, Kids, Wait Till You Hear This!, on March 10, 2026.